This programme is currently under development and may be subject to change

 b.
 Introduction, Research Question and Rationale

 The introduction should, in a succinct way, provide an overview of, and rationale for, the proposed project.
-You should explain the project’s focus, its main research question and broad aims, and how it will make an original contribution to political knowledge.
+You should explain the project focus, main research question and broad aims, and how it will make an original contribution to theory and practice.
 The introductory section needs to outline the basic argument the thesis intends to advance, as well as what it will aim to demonstrate.
-In simple terms, explain what the project is about, why it is innovative, why the project matters, why you are the right person to undertake it, and why the Department of Social Work is the most appropriate place to be based.
+In simple terms, explain what the project is about, why it is innovative, why the project matters, why you are the right person to undertake it, and why the Department of Law and Criminology is the most appropriate place to be based.

 c.
 Literature Review

 Any proposed project should make clear how it relates to existing research on the topic (or related topics).
 In this section, you should summarise the current state of scholarship on your topic and explain the ways in which your project will draw from, and build on, that work.
-In this part of the proposal, you are demonstrating your knowledge of the field and the ways in which your project will add meaningfully to it.
+In this part of the proposal, you are demonstrating your knowledge of the field and the ways in which your project will make meaningful contributions.

 d.
 Data and Methodology

-If you intend to do empirical research, in this section you should detail the sources of data (qualitative and/or quantitative) that you will require in order to answer your project’s research questions and the specific methods you intend to apply in order to collect or generate those data.
-You should offer a clear explanation for your selection of investigative techniques.
-Why one method rather than another?
+Detail the sources of data (qualitative and/or quantitative) that you will require in order to answer your research questions and the specific methods you intend to apply in order to collect or generate those data.
+You should offer a clear explanation for your selection of research methods: Why one method rather than another?

 This section should also offer an account of your analytical strategy.
 How will you make sense of your data?
 Will you require any specialist software to complete that analysis?
 Will your project involve fieldwork?
 If so, to where?
 How will that fieldwork be financed and supported?

-In this section you should, finally, reflect on the ethical implications of your proposed topic.
+Include a section on the ethical implications of your proposed topic.
 Which ethical issues are raised by your project?
 How do you intend to address them?

 e.
 Proposed thesis structure and timeline